Are academy trusts businesses?

 - Admit a child where the school is named on that child's Education, Health and Care plan

-- Ensure that children, young people and their families are involved in decision-making and planning.
+- Ensure that children, young people and their families are involved in decision-making and planning

-So why are Trusts a good thing?
+So, Why are Trusts a good thing?

-Trusts are specialist organisations set up to run and improve schools – this is why it is clearer to talk about School Trusts, rather than academy trusts.
-There a very clear lines of accountability in the School Trust model.
+Trusts are specialist organisations set up to run and improve schools - this is why it is clearer to talk about School Trusts, rather than academy trusts.
+There are very clear lines of accountability in the School Trust model.

 Many academies now work together in a group of schools as one entity to improve and maintain high educational standards across the group.
 Where a Trust runs a group of schools, it has the power to create a collaborative framework.